jmplonka/InventorLoader/README.md

 	- 2D sketch constraints and dimensions

 - 0.3: Started working on FxFeatures.
-	- Added placement to sketches.
-Sometimes Placements have to "Orientation" references, so that a correct placement is not possible
+	- Added placement to sketches. <s>Sometimes Placements have to "Orientation" references, so that a correct placement is not possible</s>
 	- Added pad feature.
 Maybe this will be chagned to Part instead of PartDesign.

+- 0.4: Added table for parameters.
+	- Added handling of expressions for parameters
+	- fixed missing placement for 2D-sketches

 ## Next steps:
 - Features like Pockets, Revolutions, etc.